G1anC/C-library/README.md

      * ```.PHONY``` -> text of every Makefile rules
      * ```cs```     -> fclean trigger into coding style checker
      * ```commit``` -> push changed files with writtable message
-  *  A clear and conscise base of a C project.
-  *  Explanations of every library functions in "my.h" file